Associated Producers: Overview

+History

+Established in late 1919, the company chose not to release their films through United Artists as widely expected but to handle their own distribution.
+It was also announced that any other directors wishing to join the company would be welcomed.
+Future director Howard Hawks became involved raising finances for several pictures for the company.

 The company announced plans to have at least thirty releases in its first year.
 Before long, however, this proved to be too ambitious a target.
 Many of the directors were still under contract to produce films for other studios before they could start work for Associated Producers.
 One of the most financially successful of the company's releases was Maurice Tourneur's The Last of the Mohicans.
 Otherwise the company was struggling financially, and according to Variety was losing $5,000 a day by summer 1921.

+Liquidation

 Eventually the company abandoned its idea of independent releasing, and signed a deal for its films to be handled by First National Pictures.
 Soon afterwards production was stopped completely.